 We have several board games in the unit.
 They are in the cabinet under the television in the living room.

 We have a dive locker assigned to us in the garage.
 It is the second one on the left as you step out of the elevator on floor "S".
-Our unit number (4C) is painted in white on the front.
+Our unit number (4C) is painted in white on the front, and labled above.
 The locker should have a combination lock on it.
 The combination is on a table top sign on the kitchen counter top and the foyer buffet (on the back of the sign).
 If you use the locker please be sure to leave our lock on the locker in the locked position when you leave (if you bring your own lock please put ours back at the end of your stay)

 As mentioned above we suggest that you tip the maid about $3 per person per times cleaned (usually twice) for a week (or more based on the factors listed above in the housekeeping section).
 In restaurants you should tip at the rates as you would in the U.S. Restaurant staff are paid very little (and some not at all) and rely on tips.
 For dive, fishing, excursion trips, etc, you should tip about 15% of the cost +/- based on the quality of the service, or extra tasks performed.
 At the grocery stores tip the baggers a few peso's.